Performance Dashboard – 2023/24 Outturn

 “Implement the revised approach to CCTV across the District”

 • Progress Overview: Following the decision of Surrey Police to withdraw from proactive involvement in the provision of CCTV, arguing that they do not value it as much as other forms of evidence, MVDC consulted the public around future provision from 2024.
 MVDC needs to make a decision about what kind of CCTV service is appropriate to provide into the future and what is affordable in the circumstances.
-The consultation elicited 404 results and some highlights were that 48.5% of respondents did consider CCTV represents value for money despite the police’s view and 61% said it made them feel safer.Options are now being considered in terms of the number of cameras that could be retained and they type of monitoring that is most value for money for Mole Valley.
+The consultation elicited 404 results including that 61% of respondents said CCTV made them feel safer.Options are now being considered regarding the number of cameras that could be retained and the type of monitoring that presents most value for money for Mole Valley.
 These options will be presented to Cabinet in the summer.

 • Status: Green